Introduction to Associate Degrees

 AssociatesDegrees provides students with information on associates degrees and entry-level jobs.
 An associate’s degree is a post-secondary academic degree that is awarded after two years of study, and typically marks a student’s half-way point to earning a bachelor’s degree.

 While some students opt to stop college after earning their associate’s degree, as it is sufficient education to enter the workforce in many careers, other students move on to a four-year university.
 The degree can be a stepping-stone on the way to getting a bachelor’s degree, but it’s also a valid diploma in its own right, and a helpful device for marketing your education to your future employers.
+Below, you will find a list of featured schools with associate programs available.

 What is an Associate’s Degree?